meidachen/STPLS3D/point-transformer/README.md

 This repository applies [Point Transformer](https://arxiv.org/abs/2012.09164) implemented by [POSTECH-CVLab](https://github.com/POSTECH-CVLab/point-transformer) to our STPLS3D for point cloud semantic segmentation.

 ---
+## Update 06/15/2022

+- Upload the merge_block_vis.py to merge blocks and save the whole point clouds with predicted labels in .ply format.
+The field names of the ply file are \['x', 'y', 'z', 'red', 'green', 'blue', 'pred_label'\]

 ## Dependencies
 - Ubuntu: 18.04 or higher
 - PyTorch: 1.9.0